 #CAAW Support from HQIP

-The Healthcare Quality Improvement Partnership have created a number of resources to support #CAAW18 and these include their Clinical Audit Hero awards.
+As ever, the Healthcare Quality Improvement Partnership have created a number of resources to support #CAAW20 and these include their Clinical Audit Hero awards.
+There are 6 prizes on offer this year and we look forward to finding out who the winners are.
 To find out more in terms of what HQIP are offering, click here.

 A brief word on plagiarism

 No one likes to have their work stolen or used by others without consent.
 We would just like to make people aware that all materials shared via this page and on our wider website are copyright of Clinical Audit Support Centre Ltd. With that in mind, no central funding has been used in creating these materials and we politely ask that if you use our resources then you retain our logo.
 Last year we had a number of teams remove our logo from our pledge cards and in one case an infographic we had created was entirely redesigned and rebadged with an NHS Trust logo.
 We have blogged on this matter and you can read more here.
 As a team we share materials in good faith, but if clear cases of plagiarism emerge during #CAAW20 we will take the appropriate action.